Countries and Eionet

 The network of the heads of Environmental Protection Agencies in Europe (EPA Network) is an informal grouping bringing together the heads of environment protection agencies and similar bodies across Europe.
 The network exchanges views and experiences on issues of common interest to organisations involved in the practical day-to-day implementation of environmental policy and communication of environmental issues.

-Plenary meetings are held every 6 months in one of the member countries.
+Plenary meetings are held twice a year in one of the member countries.
 The plenary sets the strategic direction of the network and provides a platform for heads to meet and discuss current topics of interest.
 The plenary also deals with organisational issues of the network.

 The network arranges its work through various Interest Groups (IG).
 There are currently eight active Interest Groups: